 As one of history's most famous artists, here are some facts about Picasso worth knowing!

 Paris has captured artists' imaginations for centuries and the celebratory Picasso Museum continues to inspire creatives to this day.
-Before you peruse their stunning collection, here are some facts about Picasso to enrich your cultural experience.
+Before you peruse their stunning collection, here are some interesting Pablo Picasso facts to help you enrich your cultural experience.

-While Picasso is best known by his last name, his full name is 25 words long
+While Pablo Picasso is best known by his last name, his full name is 25 words long

 At his baptism, Picasso was christened Pablo Diego José Francisco de Paula Juan Nepomuceno María de los Remedios Cipriano de la Santísima Trinidad Martyr Patricio Clito Ruíz y Picasso.
 His incredibly long name is a mixture of his relative's names as well as saints, and Ruiz comes from his father's name, whereas Picasso stems from his mother's.